arackaf/micro-graphql-svelte/docs/README.md

 Be sure to use the `compress` tag to remove un-needed whitespace from your query text, since it will be sent via HTTP GET—for more information, see [here](./compress).
 An even better option would be to use my [persisted queries helper](https://github.com/arackaf/generic-persistgraphql).
 This not only removes the entire query text from your network requests altogether, but also from your bundled code.

 `query` returns an object with a `queryState` property, which will be a store with your query's current results, as well as a `sync` function, which you can call anytime to update the query's current variables.
 Your query will not actually run until you've called sync.
-If your query does not need any variables, then just call it immediately with an empty object.
+If your query does not need any variables, just call it immediately with an empty object.

 ### Query results

-The `queryState` store returned from your `query()` call has the following properties.
+The `queryState` store has the following properties

 <!-- prettier-ignore -->
 | Props | Description |